 Are you REALLY listening to your clients, or just waiting to speak?
-After all, you are going to be valued as an adviser for your knowledge and expertise in your specialist area of complex sales, aren’t you?
+After all, you are going to be valued as an advisor for your knowledge and expertise in your specialist area of complex sales, aren’t you?
 Yes…but no!

 Are you being curious about your potential client’s issues, or are you eager to push your services at them in the way you have always done?